pavelkpetkov/bio-farms-app/README.md

 <br/>

-This application is made for connecting bio farmers and their clients.
+ - This application is made for connecting bio farmers and their clients.
-Used the so called MEAN stack (MongoDB, Express, Angular and Node.js).
+ - It is used the so called MEAN stack (MongoDB, Express, Angular and Node.js).
-Run npm install for the dependencies.
-Run ng s and cd server - node server to run the application.
+ - Run 'npm install' for the dependencies.
+ - Run 'ng s' and 'cd server' -> 'node server' to run the application.

 ## Functionality
 - View all bio products as guest.